Ishay Hadas

-Ishay Hadas (ישי הדס; born: October 19, 1955) is an Israeli television producer, voice-over actor, social and political activist, and a founding member of the "Hoze Hadash" (New Contract) movement, better known as "Crime Minister".
+Ishay Hadas (ישי הדס; born: October 19, 1955) is an Israeli television producer, voice-over actor, social and political activist, and a founding member of the "Hoze Hadash" (New Deal) movement, better known as "Crime Minister".
 Hadas is an outspoken and one of the prominent figures in the protests against Benjamin Netanyahu.

 Biography

 Hadas was born on October 19, 1955.
 Hadas is the founder of Ishai Hadas Productions LTD.

 In 2013, Hadas appeared in the Israeli mockumentary "Reshimot Katzman" (The Katzman Tapes) as himself.
 In 2015, Hadas rendered voice-overs in a series of television commercials for "Meshek Zuriel", a leading dairy manufacturer in Israel.